rism-digital/verovio/README.md

 It can be used as a standalone command-line tool for converting a files, as the music rendering library for applications, or it can be compiled to Javascript using the Emscripten LLVM-to-JavaScript compiler.

-The main project page is http://www.verovio.org
+The main project page is http://www.verovio.org [coming soon!]

 Verovio is available under the GPL license, see LICENSE.txt.